alexhernandezgarcia/gflownet/mila/dev/sanity_check_runs.md

 # Dev Sanity Check Runs

 Here is a list of commands to train GFlowNets on various on environments with different configurations that can be used as sanity checks during development of the repository.
 A number of such runs can be found in [alexhg's `gfn_sanity_checks` wandb project](https://wandb.ai/alexhg/gfn_sanity_checks).
+Unless fundamental things about the training process change, it can be expected that the training curves of, for instance, the Loss, `mean_rewards`, logZ and Jensen Shannon Div (if available) are very similar if not identical across runs.

 ## Grid